LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

 2. **Viewing the Cart**
    - The **Cart Page** template renders the current cart contents using `tta_render_cart_contents()`.
    - If a visitor selected a membership on the Become a Member page, that membership appears as its own line item in the cart.
+   - When the cart only contains a membership, the table hides the **Ticket Reserved for…** column and the first column heading becomes **Event or Item**.
+Membership pricing shows "Per Month" in the price column.
-   - A dedicated **Ticket Reserved for…** column displays a live five minute countdown for each row.
+   - A dedicated **Ticket Reserved for…** column displays a live five minute countdown for ticket rows.
    - The Quantity column enforces a maximum of two tickets per event in total.
    - Discount codes are applied via an **Apply Discount** button.
 Multiple codes can be active and are split across matching event tickets.
 Active codes list the related event name in parentheses and appear beneath the cart total for easy removal.
    - The Price column always shows the base cost (e.g. `$20 x 2` when quantity is two).
 Subtotals strike through the original amount when discounts are applied.